-Sarah Harris Sprawls Out In Bed While Baring Her Buns In A Cheeky Thong: ‘Def Didn’t Wake Up Like This’
+Sarah Harris Sprawls Out In Bed While Baring Her Buns In A Cheeky Thong: 'Def Didn't Wake Up Like This'

-Sarah Harris sprawled out in bed in the latest sultry post that was featured on her Instagram feed, and her 2.1 million followers seemed thrilled with the display.
-Sarah shared the image on January 28, and it’s been getting noticed for more reasons than one.
+Sarah Harris sprawled out in bed in the latest sultry post that was featured on her Instagram feed and her 2.1 million followers seemed thrilled with the display.
+Sarah shared the image on January 28, and it's been getting noticed for more reasons than one.

 The model posed on top of a bed with white linens.
 She tagged her location in New Zealand, where most of her recent updates have taken place.
-While lying on her stomach, she faced her booty toward the camera while looking over her shoulder.
-The model stretched one arm out in front of her, using the opposite to grab her shoulder.
+While lying on her stomach, she faced her booty toward the camera and looked over her shoulder.
+She stretched one arm out in front of her, using the opposite to grab her shoulder.
 She also used the opportunity to show off her nails, which were painted white.

 She went scantily clad in an all-black set that fit her curvaceous physique like a glove.
 The bra clung tightly to her figure, hitting a few inches below her shoulder blades.
 It had a thin strap connected to two additional straps that trailed along the center of her back.
 The garment featured a lacy detail around her neck with scalloped fabric around the edges.